What "monitor my marketing data" actually means

 - Stability.
 Same session, run twice, same verdict?
 Variance in agent output is a yellow flag — usually means tools are returning unstable evidence.

 - Persona-aware behavior.
 The agent should be more verbose with a beginner, more terse with a pro.
-Not a priority for v1, but a measurable output once the persona dimension is in the eval set.
+A measurable output once the persona dimension is in the eval set.

 If your vendor can't show you their eval harness — at minimum, "what fraction of known-broken fixture sessions does the agent flag correctly" — they don't have one.
 That's not a yellow flag; it's a red one.